tufts-carpentries/python-novice-gapminder/_episodes/05-lists.md

 - "Write programs that create flat lists, index them, slice them, and modify them through assignment and method calls."
 keypoints:
 - "A list stores many values in a single structure."
-- "Use an item's index to fetch it from a list."
+- "Use an item's index to query it from a list."
 - "Lists' values can be replaced by assigning to them."
 - "Appending items to a list lengthens it."
 - "Use `del` to remove items from a list entirely."